jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/index.md

 * How will I pay for those expensive cards?
 * What is my upgrade strategy?

-Decide on our play style for that deck.
-If playing solo or with one other investigator, we'll probably want to build more conservatively, adding more cards to the deck that help to boost the lower skill scores.
+Decide on the play style for that deck.
+If playing solo or with one other investigator, build more conservatively, adding more cards to the deck that help to boost the lower skill scores.
 At 3 or 4 players boost on the character's strengths.

 Some investigators have similar scores in fight and evade.
 Pick one as the primary.
 Focusing on both equally will lead to an unfocused deck and inconsistent games.